Offsetting CO2 emissions through native re-forestation

 A major reason for establishing the Eltham Farmers’ Market was to help improve the environmental sustainability of our food system.
-As part of that, we have decided to offset the estimated carbon dioxide emissions of the stallholders travelling to and from the market every Sunday.
+As part of that, we now offset the estimated carbon dioxide emissions of the stallholders travelling to and from the market every Sunday.

-The word ‘local’ is a important part of our vision of what makes a food system sustainable.
+The word ‘local’ is an important part of our vision of what makes a food system sustainable.
 The more local the food is to the market, the lower the food miles and the less carbon dioxide emissions are released into the atmosphere.
 However, even transporting food relatively short distances to the market generates carbon dioxide emissions.
-Click here to see where all the stallholders are from and how far they are travelling to get to the market.
-Offsetting these estimated carbon emissions is a step towards providing consumers with ‘low carbon’ shopping.

 From March 2019, we have been offsetting estimated emissions generated by our stallholders travelling to and from the market.
 More specifically, we have partnered with Greenfleet to plant an equivalent amount of biodiverse native trees to offset the calculated CO2 emissions.
 The aim is to reduce the net food miles (after offsets) of the food you purchase at the market towards zero.

 Here are the monthly totals for stallholder kilometres, estimated CO2 emissions, offset cost and the number of trees planted.